 Cons

-- Default 14-day recipe overdries flower that starts below 12% moisture, custom recipes solve it but new buyers should know going in
+- Quick Dry preset can overdry flower that starts below 12% moisture, the Craft Cycle or a custom recipe solves it but new buyers should know going in

 - Higher cost than a year of mason jars and Boveda, the value case is labor and consistency, not raw cost